 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision All pupils have opportunities for social interaction regardless of need.
 All pupils are part of a class with named class teacher/s All pupils are invited on trips and visits.
 All pupils have opportunities to attend a range of extra-curricular clubs.
-Sports apprentice leading play during Buddies for vulnerable pupils.
+Sports coach leading play during play and lunch breaks Year 6 stay safe mentors and play leaders Buddies for vulnerable pupils.
 Social stories and social skills groups.
 Social stories are used to support individual pupils.
-Support provided to enable a child to take part in extra curricular clubs.
+Support provided to enable a child to take part in extracurricular clubs.